VargaJoe/sensenet-index-tools/README.md

 ### Enhanced Paging
 Index operations now properly support large indexes by implementing efficient paging, removing the previous 10,000 document limit.

+### Clean Orphaned Entries
+New `clean-orphaned` command for cleaning up index entries that exist in the index but not in the database.